Editor’s Note: This ‘Best Tacos in Austin’ article was originally published in 2014, now updated in 2021

 Have you ever been to an actual taco stand?
 Not a food truck that happens to sell tacos, but an actual taco stand: a tiny building that is essentially just a kitchen with a window to serve walk-in customers.

-El Tacorrido is just such a place, with three locations that cover the North, South, and East sides of Austin.
+El Tacorrido is just such a place, with four locations across Austin.
 The tacos here are so authentic and densely packed they even give you two corn tortillas for each taco, just in case your first tortilla isn’t up to the task.
 (If you prefer flour tortillas, rest assured they have legit handmade tortillas de harina.)

 Breakfast is served all day, but don’t stop at just the tacos.
 El Tacorrido also serves up some of the best gorditas in town and their tortàs are not to be missed.
 If you’re lucky, they may have a fresh batch of barbacoa ready to go.
 Order it on flour with beans, onions, and cilantro.